Glenn Mako

 Glenn Mako on SoundBetter

-Southern California–based hard rock bass player with a tone rooted in modern and classic heavy rock.
-Rock solid groove from studio to stage.
+Southern California–based rock bassist with a tone rooted in modern and classic rock.
+Solid and steady groove from studio to stage.
 30+ year ASCAP member with songwriting and publishing credits.
-Member of SAG-AFTRA.
 Reliable, consistent, focused, and easy to work with.
+Send me your tracks and let’s get started!

 Interview with Glenn Mako